BUILDING A NEST EGG THROUGH PRIVATE MORTGAGE INVESTING

 Tristram: We’ve talked exclusively about the investment side, let’s talk briefly about the borrower.
 Why do borrowers consider private options?

 Roger: Sure.
 One type of borrower is people seeking to improve their credit rating.
 So they use private capital to consolidate their consumer debt and cut their interest rate.
 Sometimes it’s on credit cards, or lines of credit and personal loans.
 So they use the equity in their home as collateral to improve their credit over time by getting a second mortgage and paying down that consumer debt.

 After a year or two, they are back on side and can access better rates through the legacy banking system.
 It’s a very valuable service for this type of borrower.

 Chris: Another borrower profile would be a new Canadian who doesn’t have a credit profile in Canada.
 They have substantial assets, and they are looking to buy a home but can’t access credit from the banks due to the lack of credit history.

 Or sometimes the borrower is a self-employed individual or a couple that are having difficulty getting a business loan from the legacy banks.
 So we help them by providing a second mortgage backed by the equity in their home.
 That way they get access to capital and at a much better rate than the alternative.

 Tristram: Let’s talk performance.
 What’s the performance of the fund?

 Roger: Our methodology and fee structure has generated a return in the fund of 10% annually net of fees, paid monthly.

 Tristram: And you have a dividend reinvestment program?

-Tristram: And what and what is your anticipated return there are or what are you targeting?
+Tristram: And what is your anticipated return or what are you targeting?